 Setting up Energy in the UK

-by | Mar 22, 2023 | Electricity & Gas, Moving Guides
+by | 27 Jun, 2024 | Electricity & Gas, Energy feature, Moving Guides

-In this guide, we have included some of the most common questions on energy, including how to set up and manage your energy, the UK’s energy infrastructure and a glossary of common key terms you’ll need to know – whether you’re new to the UK or you want to know more about your home.
+In this guide, we’ve included some of the most common questions on energy, including how to set up and manage your energy, the UK’s energy infrastructure and a glossary of common key terms you’ll need to know – whether you’re new to the UK or you want to know more about your home.

 In this guide: